ymotoba/PagerSlidingTabStrip/README.md

  * `pstsTabPaddingLeftRight` Left and right padding of each tab.
  * `pstsTabBackground` Background drawable of each tab, should be a StateListDrawable.
  * `pstsTabTextSize` Tab text size (sp).
- * `pstsTabTextColor` Tab text color that can either be a color (text color won't changed) or a selector with a color defined per state : pressed (tab pressed), selected (tab active), default(active non active) (The order of states in the selector is important).
+ * `pstsTabTextColor` Tab text color that can either be a color (text color won't changed) or a selector with a color per state: pressed (tab pressed), selected (tab active), default (active non active).
+The order of states in the selector is important.
+Check issue [#68](https://github.com/jpardogo/PagerSlidingTabStrip/pull/70) for more information.
- * `pstsTextColorSelected` Set selected tab text color. `textPrimaryColor` will be it's default color value.
  * `pstsTabTextStyle` Set the text style, default normal on API 21, bold on older APIs.
  * `pstsTabTextAllCaps` If true, all tab titles will be upper case, default true.
  * `pstsTabTextAlpha` Set the text alpha transparency for non selected tabs.
 Range 0..255.
 150 is it's default value.
 It **WON'T** be used if `pstsTabTextColor` is defined in the layout.
 If `pstsTabTextColor` is **NOT** defined, It will be applied to the non selected tabs.
  * `pstsTabTextFontFamily` Set the font family name.
 Default `sans-serif-medium` on API 21, `sans-serif` on older APIs.

-*Almost all attributes have their respective getters and setters to change them at runtime*.
+Almost all attributes have their respective getters and setters to change them at runtime.
+To change dynamically `pstsTabTextFontFamily` and  `pstsTabTextStyle` you can call:

+ * `public void setTypeface(Typeface typeface, int style)`.
+It can be used to define custom fonts in default tabs.
+Otherwise you can use custom tabs with `CustomTabProvider`.

 Please open an issue if you find any are missing.

 # Developed By